saxulum-legacy/saxulum-http-client-adapter-joomla/README.md

 ));
 ```

-You can inject your own joomla browser instance while creating the http client instance.
+You can inject your own joomla http instance while creating the http client instance.

 ``` {.php}
 use Joomla\Http\Http;